okjuan/vbook/_posts/2025-10-31-come-up-with-ideas-4.md

 I don't contend this approach is a necessary one, but it's one I like.
 It produces art that feels organic, spontaneous, unpredictable, alive.
-It favors intuition and its riches over rational cohesion and its reducibility.
+It favors intuition and its riches over the reducibility of rational cohesion.
 It's a method for developing in different directions at once.
 Sometimes you get lost but that can be a good thing.
 I love art of this kind for the same reason I love jazz.